jnalon/fast-fourier-transform/python/README.md

 It is strongly recommended, however, that you install [NumPy](http://numpy.org/), which is a very powerful library to deal with numerical computations.
 Some of the scripts in this folder use it.

+## Comments on the Language

+Python is a very easy language, and it is incredibly easy to develop for it.
+Most of equations are directly translated to code, and in general, you can have results in a few hours -- if you never used the language before.
+You can get quicker results if you are already proficient on the language.
+I have been using Python for more than 20 years now, and it was the base of every simulation and graphic that I run in this time (including the nice pictures for my book).
+So, for me, there was no problem in converting the FFT algorithm to Python.

+That being said, there are some things in Python that I would like to see changed.
+First, Python is slow, even if you use external libraries (but that can be mitigated with the use of Pypy, which includes a JIT compiler).
+There are some syntathic sugar that I would like to see: range represented in "slice" notation (`begin:end:step`), partially evaluated functions using the anonymous variable (`f(_, a, b)`), and some others.
+But, overall, I'm very satisfied with the language.

 ## The Scripts

 The scripts in the folder are described below: